-

 - I. F. Grigor'ev

-Crystallization of this compound was carried out at a temperature of about +20 ° C from solutions in methyl alcohol, in which it dissolves quite easily even in the cold.
-When heated, solubility increases 57 crystals were revised.
-The results of the revision are shown in the table (see article).
+Crystallization of this compound was carried out at a temperature of about +20°C from solutions in methyl alcohol, in which it dissolves quite easily even in the cold.
+Solubility increases upon heating.
+A total of 57 crystals were examined.
+The results of the examination are presented in the table (see the article).

 -